 Apparently, Kraft confronted Belichick about the scandal, asking him "How much did this help us on a scale of 1 to 100?"

-"Then you're a real schmuck," Kraft says.
+"Then you're a real schmuck," Kraft said, according to Myers.
 As much as we respect and admire coach Belichick here at 60 Max, he surely walked into that one.

 Also in the book, Kraft explains what we already knew, that taping signals was widely used and known around the league, and relays the story about how Herm Edwards and assistant Donnie Henderson waved to their cameras when Herm was head coach of the New York Jets..